 Weighing Benefits and Drawbacks

-On the other hand, there are drawbacks, such as losing federal loan benefits like income-driven repayment plans or forgiveness options when switching from federal loans to private ones through refinancing.
+Conversely, there are drawbacks, such as losing federal loan benefits like income-driven repayment plans or forgiveness options when switching from federal loans to private ones through refinancing.
 Borrowers should consider these factors before deciding whether to refinance their federal student loans.

 Exploring Student Loan Debt Payoff Strategies